 Witney Talking News (WTN) is a free weekly talking news service providing audio local news for people living in West Oxfordshire who are visually impaired or who otherwise have difficulty holding and reading newspapers.

-The current chairman (who originally founded the service in 1979) leads a small committee and a volunteer pool of around 70 people with a variety of skills.
+The chairman leads a small committee and a volunteer pool of around 50 people with a variety of skills.
 It takes around 11 people to make each recording and we record in the Methodist Church on the High Street in Witney each Thursday except at Easter and Christmas.

 Each weekly recording contains a selection of local news on USB memory sticks and is sent to our listeners free-of-charge.
 We also provide listeners with a free playback unit.